ccrazy88/calculator/README.md

 - Used standard values for autolayout constraints rather than hard-coded value of 8
 - Made all properties and functions private

+> Add the following operation to your Calculator:
+>
+> - π: calculates (well, conjures up) the value of π.
+For example, 3 π × should
+>      put three times the value of π into the display on your calculator.
+>      Ditto 3 ↲ π x and also π 3 ×.

+π is implemented as an operation.

+> Add a UILabel to your UI which shows a history of every operand and operation
+> input by the user.
+Place it at an appropriate location in your UI.

+The UILabel does not show results of operations.